-What does the future hold for the humankind?
+What does the future hold for humankind?
 Or will our race be called ‘humankind’ in the first place?
-Before getting into whether or not the future humans will be considered humans, it’s essential to answer: What is a human?
+Before getting into whether or not future humans will be considered humans, it’s essential to answer: What is a human?

 Characterized by bipedalism and large, complex brains, humans (Homo sapiens) are the most abundant and widespread species of primate.

-This definition of a human may later on change, but how, up to what extent and by when?
+This definition of a human may later on change, but how, up to what extent, and by when?
 Will the future humans be completely upgraded by machines and technology?
-Will they really be humans having the same ability to feel emotions and think critically?
+Will they be humans having the same ability to feel emotions and think critically?
 Or will they become something completely different and far removed from humans?

 I find that the question of what makes people human is much more important than whether or not there will be any machines in our future.
 The answer to whether or not we are still humans has an irreversible impact on our whole existence.
 And as undeniably real as it may be, it’s just a matter of time.

 Will future humans still be humans?
 Till when?
 We’ll be discussing everything on the topic, from B to Y.